isaacmoriel/assignmentPublic/README.md

 ## PWA application

-By going into your browswer and clicking install.
-This web app can be installed in your Desktop, MAC, IPhone and Android devices and it will work in <ins>similar</ins> fashion as native app.
+By going into your browser and clicking install.
+This web app can be installed in your Desktop, MAC, IPhone and Android devices and it will work in <ins>similar</ins> fashion but not fully as native app.